Huawei CFO arrested in Canada: Canada's Justice Dept

 The U.S. Justice Department probe is being run out of the U.S. attorney’s office in Brooklyn, the sources said.

-Officials for the U.S. Justice Department did not immediately respond to a request for comment.
+The U.S. Justice Department declined to comment.
 A spokesman for the U.S. attorney’s office in Brooklyn also declined to comment.

 In January 2013, Reuters reported that a Hong Kong-based firm that attempted to sell embargoed Hewlett-Packard computer equipment to Iran’s largest mobile-phone operator had much closer ties to China’s Huawei Technologies than was previously known.